syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.MVC/numeric-axis.md

 ## Range

-Range of an axis, will be calculated automatically based on the provided data, the range of the axis can also be customized using [`Minimum`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_Minimum), [`Maximum`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_Maximum) and [`Interval`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_Interval) property of the axis.
+The range of an axis will be calculated automatically based on the provided data, and it can also be customized by using the [`Minimum`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_Minimum), [`Maximum`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_Maximum) and [`Interval`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DAxis.html#Syncfusion_EJ2_Charts_Chart3DAxis_Interval) properties of the axis.

 {% if page.publishingplatform == "aspnet-core" %}